Recent Changes to the Patient Protection and Affordable Care Act (PPACA)

 The Patient Protection and Affordable Care Act, among other changes, extends access to coverage for the uninsured and prevents the denial of insurance for pre-existing conditions.
 Some of the key provisions that affect nonprofits include:

-- Individual Mandate: Beginning in 2013, all US citizens and legal residents would be required to purchase health insurance through individually purchased coverage, employer-sponsored coverage, or a federal insurance program.
+Individual Mandate: Beginning in 2013, all US citizens and legal residents would be required to purchase health insurance through individually purchased coverage, employer-sponsored coverage, or a federal insurance program.
 The penalty for not maintaining health insurance would be an excise tax of $695 per adult in the household.
-The per adult penalty would be phased in as follows:
+The per adult penalty will be phased in as follows:

 - 2013: $0

 - 2016: $695

 The tax in 2014 is $95 or 1 percent of income, whichever is greater.
 The amount rises until 2016, when it becomes $695 for an individual (up to $2,085 for a family), or 2.5 percent of income, whichever is greater.
 The tax would be indexed after 2016 and could increase based on inflation.
 No criminal penalties could be imposed on the failure to pay excise tax.
 Exemptions provide for financial hardships, religious reasons, and Native Americans.

 Medicaid Expansion: In 2013, Colorado passed legislation expanding Medicaid to individuals at 133 percent of the Federal Poverty Level.
 The federal government will pay 100 percent of the coats of expansion until 2017 and 90 percent thereafter.
 Colorado’s share of the expansion costs will be funded by a fee on hospitals serving Medicaid patients.